PDF SEO: You spent the big bucks on research and case studies, should they be found?

-You have heard of on-page and off-page search engine optimization and how you can leverage it in attracting traffic to your website.
-But, did you know that you could also optimize your PDF documents for SEO?
+You have heard of on-page and off-page search engine optimization and how you can leverage it to attract traffic to your website.
+But did you know that you could also optimize your PDF documents for SEO?
 Contrary to previous belief, Google began indexing PDFs in 2011.

 Optimizing for PDF SEO is like the conventional SEO practice; however, it entails a different process and more work.
 The limiting factor in PDFs is they lack optimizing essentials that are otherwise present on specific web pages.

 Thus, a Google search result will display results that are not in rank form.
 The good news is that you don’t have to worry about PDFs after reading this quick guide and incorporating some of the pointers.

 PDF optimization bears a similar process to traditional SEO practice with a few differences as detailed below:

 When optimizing your PDF, it is essential to note that you are optimizing for two audiences; search engines and people.
 When optimizing for people, you need to compress your document, whereas for optimization for search engines, you have to involve keyword optimization.

 Optimizing your PDF means making it easier and faster for people to download.
 By reducing your PDF’s file size, you increase the speed at which a user can download it from your website.

 If your PDF has the tag ‘Fast Web View’ on the description tab, it means that your PDF is already optimized.

 From a browser perspective, large-size PDFs take longer to render since they have to download the document before viewing it by the user.
 Therefore, an ideal-sized PDF should be no more than 1024 kilobytes.